GPG Walk Through Noobs - Ubuntu Containers: Difference between revisions

 sudo gpg --armor --export bar@bar.com > me_bar_pub_key.asc

-cat me_bar_pub_key.asc
+cat me_bar_pub_key.asc output:

 ubuntu@bar:~$ cat me_bar_pub_key.asc -----BEGIN PGP PUBLIC KEY BLOCK----- mQGNBGhutlMBDACZEFt39BkE9ECxJ9mGhDE/kqylsuO8+gPFDe+0uQfjBjS+wMnt eMTloQ239/xpMvGhftTRu7jZoHCKlK/EhTQKsOYTHTwJhI8z/UC558Dze2PWmSkf wd86aZBaaZtktsmv+0iGJsXUiw+gb46tg79yHKQ9ZLayB3e5Ecv/HhZ1Xq0ALpQH 1lfEMEfxVeHYf7leFb1QyDbuwPXEMSejUFUY324GigNorZJn7CkbFgooGQl/nZ/S F08Eu2n4NoZvN5+/IMQw9jz9II+bpuu8mwY1oFLdnzYdnbom3he/1FPsMKXyx7l/ ribk1z/EHRqyS+K/88Hn9sfafICIFWKrd5N8377nmkrZ+hQ/0G0zOxbi8DHSWSGs +1+cIkafqq7wgGdXaOwoscg8m+/vC1KwozMUjO+rtheKm4xqUHwu/mBU1h5lLxL4 uL1HSEZIhM0KC6DgCQlzTQvvijx86v7QDi3YSp+5MxOJ9y9VuRuvAghhtu83Q+J4 82Qn3Ds9S9xefTMAEQEAAbQcYmFyIChpIGFtIGJhcikgPGJhckBiYXIuY29tPokB 0QQTAQoAOxYhBFYQffL7GiJr3+08w2LHTDJ9XrQrBQJobrZTAhsDBQsJCAcCAiIC BhUKCQgLAgQWAgMBAh4HAheAAAoJEGLHTDJ9XrQrkLMMAJUsj35tfwPoWcsoHaEM irrLbHhqC+C39zr6Msuh3OZQ/jaZJqqB8lgqiWweDMB80U0fG1eb6e2hmKwWDxvc Ium6KJMcFVGrZt7sRrxYF2o5jtpEWqsasXWHn0PO0pu4N7guJQ+q7HVdpygBiEQ7 cm4DI01L+KCbZjFvrlNvdVKV6lhHUN3wi45wqr1GdEE3ssUImXQk33zeWy9dOotT BCsNLCP6vA/97J8GB9gH6wTBt20+zN2mKuG73x/myB2TvWaxoOBKjWSWJhemJ6ER 1ORzp5ill2K23FSbUJWSWf6q5Vnz0x0PGgTkXzcYM/kZlTDKN/VBEjGj8GS5MWDS SS2J4qYCv1kdDQItDDB32ibUQR/Mgha6yGcYG+0w2gPfSpHCQm1teAnq59zqNiif WzMOM08zinyI0VbgTo6uuBMhitxQ2xNYPD5JAuQ3M77DY5tIk+Pje15pCT2TxqxK DKoMF8YoRbb+1095a7g+rP3Nbx8kTDjjDVmnfKEIwoegerkBjQRobrZTAQwA5Xq1 a/1SOTg6Ybak5lTbsude+AVdhca4Obl1NIhHwX7LWRCfaHuMiEccqDvGrSSbeFoc SDlCqwR+lg83HaEU+mVZVOIdb8XXPFcRAfzxBHT0Z0Fa/cFOni9DjftV0U5xpLPZ CAvAFgEYJWnA6zyj0wmTyb9gSo4ejW1Q8S4daBvKi5Ai68hYdGr86k5Rc16KkDAP enVdPReW8bgEWlB3ui09kCVPrW51KZoBO9sdnZMjE3HVoU0B5pr+O0My35jasLw9 zIcYMxR9X9KwcKL3jB4iSZ+g8JQSZ2LeBf1PX9hfHpVbjfWlbrzdwtD+T/pkHO5B n29r5/6cJfGXJgR5VQ7XOxH6GO9I55aUGaTUSDPr+SLumJY91mVPpvxKW64+mTzt U/LfZIbLl76mIs/R1mrG4Sk3/x7KPwoZbvOZn+TFCcAPbtKpvBMCIhWDCXTUD6lm YIgCho8f7CpBXa/M+5EOjIR7OkaCgUqunC0y14BjKwfSHOtpqDg3QCJ6JZNLABEB AAGJAbYEGAEKACAWIQRWEH3y+xoia9/tPMNix0wyfV60KwUCaG62UwIbDAAKCRBi x0wyfV60K0LQC/9NBGhAGk5U7rQGs4cCSho10mWAuR2JSWrxDsXrz5MXEDtUjIrl rEQd/jcRwIdXUeTL5VIQc6vjnsbRE11DKUIpSAT4RJ53vE6qPPNBUqb/IeWcvXye LuO5SsABo0Jeg4pFIMLKpyJbucze/mW8OmJRkaSdjIOzvGdeDFfpoyNRS1y0ml+L mUV7LmCjWX3evS3VYxuCPnFh9ws0CP+Bqhd1M4XdNvQ+UOlRjLpOgF+sok55uoX2 qmpbaEdbhsfzJoU+fkmuX1gVNU1tp6AHrNsRE8s1cbUWFF7otC7lZX7XmmnVWlMT ebuEdsaaVd37kh3GEgwk7DBkeAfKaPTKBqd0yXvspM6rTiO/HX0/A7qQbAvmKrlT s9FmsOHDeIIHJM9LyGHKI5n9w5WzoW4n1IyJAuLibr4PlTv0Ck5Uomj2n9V8mJyC 9DtMDbPIqaolLRKmYxFWJmAYNGVJKC2cgmTs9/f9PTBp7XOlL6PUuJnkju5k7ZSr fDRVOWaor6+4jz0= =sRdV -----END PGP PUBLIC KEY BLOCK-----